 This is a project I completed in the summer of 1998, on holiday in the Carpathians, waiting for my first year in high school to begin.
 I really liked the message of the book, written by Victor Hugo and published in 1831 – a message of inner beauty; social injustice being camouflaged by political or religious powers; but also a manifesto on protecting the architectural legacy of the Goths (a new concept at that time, alongside the creation of nature parks and reserves).

 However, the strongest pull towards illustrating this story was wanting to draw the outfits, Esmeralda’s clothes.
 This was my own manifesto on preserving information of historical fashions as a more reliable source of information than the start and end dates of wars.
 Also, this project represented my “instant gratification” away from school worries about the future.
 I was quite the procrastinator, and still am – except I used to believe the Blue Fairy on that, whereas now I trust Candlewick’s wisdom and innocence… But that’s another story!

 First in line, some different character designs I came across while being a fan of the story: my own version “direct and unmediated, from the book” (this is an important aspect, linking into a reader’s own archetypal landscape), then a French production, the Disney version, an Italian production, the illustration from the library book I borrowed here in Romania, and Noa’s video for “Vivre” which I tirelessly waited for during every billboard tv show.
-(Later on, an artist who openly identifies as lesbian made an upcycled artwork based on my drawing of Noa, as one day I shared the song’s lyrics which suddenly made an impact – so how many layers are there now?
+(Later on, an artist who openly identifies as lesbian made an upcycled artwork based on my drawing of Noa, as one day she saw the song lyrics I had shared and resonated with them – so how many layers are there now?
 Amazing…)